-- a) EC-1 to EC-8 papers (8 Papers) are core/ compulsory. - b) Student can select any two elective papers from elective category or one paper from elective category and one paper from credit by choice category for each semester offered by other departments on campus. - c) Each paper will be of 100 marks.
-(Semester Examination 80 Marks, CIE 20 Marks) - d) The syllabi of each paper per semester is spread over 60 instructional hours. - 10 students per batch. - Only 30 students are permitted.
+- a)EC-1 to EC-8 papers (8 Papers) are core/compulsory papers. - b) Student can select any two elective papers from elective category or one paper from elective category and one paper from credit by choice category for each semester offered by other departments on campus. - c)Each paper will be of 100 marks.
+(Semester Examination 80 Marks, CIE 20 Marks) - d) The syllabi of each paper per semester are spread over 60 instructional hours. - \ \ Only 20 students are permitted.
 (Depends on the availability of the Lab. facility)

-Notes: Credit by Choice Offered by the Department of Economics
+Notes: Credit by Choice / Open Electives Offered by the Department of Economics

-- a) Maximum Intake Capacity for Other Departments: 10 students - b) Maximum Credits for One Paper: 04 credits - c) Eligibility: Any student admitted to Post Graduate Class of any Department on University Campus - d) Admission will be based on the First- Cum First Serve Basis
+- a) Maximum Intake Capacity for Other Departments: unlimited students - b) Maximum Credits for One Paper: 04 credits

+- c) Eligibility: Any student admitted to Post Graduate Class of any Department on University Campus d) Admission will be based on the First- Cum First Serve Basis